erdmarin/sa-portfolio/README.md

 **IT Infrastructure & Solutions Architecture**

-I'm an IT Infrastructure Engineer actively working on AWS solution architecture designs, cloud engineering and DevOps projects.
+I'm an IT Infrastructure professional with 8 years of experience transitioning into AWS Solutions Architecture

 Focus areas: